Dick the Bruiser: Professional wrestling career

 Afflis, with his charisma, NFL notoriety, and gravelly-voiced, tough-guy persona was a legitimate cross-media star, becoming something of a hero in the Indianapolis area.
 He made his home on the northwest side of the city.
 Indianapolis native David Letterman (whose career would be launched by the Bruiser) would later name his television show's band The World's Most Dangerous Band as a derivation of Dick the Bruiser's nickname, "The World's Most Dangerous Wrestler".

 The moniker "Dick the Bruiser" was even used in the 1980s by George Baier, a co-host of the morning drive show on Detroit rock radio station WRIF.
 Baier's "Richard T. Bruiser" was an effective, entertaining impersonation of Afflis, who actually played himself in a number of popular TV ads for WRIF.
 After retiring, Afflis was a color commentator for the Gorgeous Ladies of Wrestling (GLOW), founded by David McLane, who had previously risen through the ranks as a teenager to manage the WWA for Afflis.
 He also worked as a talent agent for World Championship Wrestling (WCW), and was the special guest referee at the Starrcade 1990 main event between Sting and the Black Scorpion.

 Personal life and death

 Bruiser's son, Karl Afflis, briefly pursued a career in professional wrestling under the ring name Leroy Redbone, competing primarily for his father's promotion.
 His son-in-law Dick the Bruiser Jr. wrestled in the independent circuit.
-Dick's great-grandson, who trained under Dr. Tom Prichard and Kane at the Jacobs-Prichard Wrestling Academy (JPWA) before beginning his career under the ring name “Emo Warrior” Kevin Anthony.

 Afflis died of internal bleeding on November 10, 1991, according to a spokesman for Suncoast Hospital in Largo, Florida, near his winter home.
 His widow, Louise, said her husband had been weightlifting at home with his adopted son, Jon Carney, and ruptured a blood vessel in his esophagus.